Roman Theatre at Volterra

-The Roman theatre of Volterra was discovered in the 1950s, during archaeological excavations of the ancient Roman city conducted by Enrico Fiumi.
+The Roman theatre of Volterra was uncovered in the 1950s, during archaeological excavations of the ancient Roman city conducted by Enrico Fiumi.
+19th-century guide to the city mentions efforts in 1817 by the commune to start excavating what was considered a luxurious amphitheater at this site.
 It is one of the best-preserved Roman theatres in Italy.
 It is located just outside the Porta Fiorentina, in an area called Vallebuona.

-Construction of the Theatre
+Construction

 The theatre was built in the Augustan period at the end of the first century BC, financed by members of the wealthy Caecina family of Volterra.
-The dedicatory epigraph of the theater (now in the Guarnacci Etruscan Museum) lists Gaius Caecina Largus and Aulus Caecina Severus (consul 2–1 BCE) as dedicators.
+The dedicatory epigraph of the theater (now in the Guarnacci Etruscan Museum) lists Gaius Caecina Largus and the famous Aulus Caecina Severus (consul 2–1 BC) as dedicators.

-The theatre was partially built into the natural slope of the hill, as Greek theaters were.
+The theatre was partially built into the natural slope of the hill, as Greek theatres were.
 At the time that it was built, there were no structures in this part of the city, only second-century BC containment works supporting the steep slope of the hill.
-This made it an especially suitable location for a theater.
+This made it an especially suitable location for a theatre.

 During Fiumi's excavations, seats (made of local limestone) were found in situ in the cavea, some engraved with the names of members of influential Volterran families, including the Caecinae, the Persii, and the Laelii.
 The theater had a seating capacity of 3,500.

-The scena was 36 long (122 Roman feet) and had an unusual and elaborate design (making it typical of architecture in the Augustan period, during which there was a good deal of experimentation in architectural design).
+The scaenae frons was 36 m long (122 Roman feet) and had an unusual and elaborate design (making it typical of architecture in the Augustan period, during which there was a good deal of experimentation in architectural design).
 At the centre, there was an unusually large curved niche, at the back of which was the main door to the rooms in the back of the scena.
 The scena was two stories tall, with Corinthian columns over five meters high on both levels, with an overall height of nearly 16 m, which was unusually tall.
 The scena was decorated with statues of the emperor Augustus and the empress Livia.
 The heads from three of these statues were found in the excavation and are now in the Guarnacci Etruscan Museum.
 The part of the two-story scena that is standing today at the site was reconstructed in the late 1970s from parts of the structure found in situ.

 The orchestra in front of the scena was paved in coloured marble.
-It's unclear if this paving was part of the original structure or if it dates to a restoration in the middle of the first century AD.

-The theater was equipped with a velarium, a kind of awning that could be drawn over the cavea to provide shade for the audience.
+The theatre was equipped with a velarium, a kind of awning that could be drawn over the cavea to provide shade for the audience.
 Poles set into corbels around the cavea supported the velarium.
-Some of these corbels (each with a hole where the pole would be set) are well preserved in the Volterra theater.
+Some of these corbels (each with a hole where the pole would be set) are well preserved in the Volterra theatre.

-The Baths
+The baths

 The theatre fell into disuse at the end of the third century.
-In the flat area behind the scena, a public bath was built (third to fourth century).
+In the flat area behind the scena, a public bath was built during the third to fourth centuries.